AMX-30: Modernization

 During the production run, many improvements were implemented.
 These did not include gun stabilization from 1971, and from 1972 replacing the original coaxial heavy machine gun with a dual purpose 20 mm autocannon against light armour and helicopters, with the ability to depress to −8 degrees and elevate to 40 degrees.
 All French army vehicles were eventually brought to this newer standard; the designation remained AMX 30B.

-An AMX-30B2 BRENUS.
+An AMX-30B2 Brennus.
 Note the ERA blocks mounted on the turret.

 Beginning as early as 1973, only seven years after the beginning of production, the French began a research program for a future modification of the tank.
 The project was to result in a AMX 30 Valorisé ("upgraded AMX-30").
 In June 1979, the French Army decided to both build new and modernize existing AMX-30s with an improved fire control system and a new transmission, and designated them AMX-30B2s.
 The first new production vehicles were taken into service in January 1982.
 Improvements to the COTAC APX M-508 fire control system included the installation of a laser rangefinder and a low-light TV (LLTV).
 The main gun's lethality was improved with the introduction of a new armour piercing fin stabilized discarding sabot (APFSDS).
 The original engine was exchanged for an improved variant, known as the HS-110.2, producing 680 hp.
 The poor transmission was replaced with the semi-automatic SESM ENC200 transmission (now RENK France), with a torque converter.
 The suspension was improved by adopting new torsion bars and shocks, which increased the vertical deflection range of the road wheels, thereby improving the tank's off-road mobility.
 From 1998, the French army started to replace the engines of its remaining AMX-30 tanks and variants with 500 Renault Mack E9 750 hp engines.